GuillevicMyriam/inventory_uncertainty/README.md

 - source category code according to the chosen nomenclature;
 - source category name according to the chosen nomenclature (unsupported so far, please leave blank);
 - compound name;
-- resource name, this is used in particular to specify the fuel burned for the Energy sector.
+- resource name, this is used in particular in the Energy sector, to specify which fuel is burned.

 #### Input emission data

 The sum of all input emission data must match the inventory total.
 Do not include emissions that should not be included in the inventory total.
 In particular, do not include:
 - sources of natural origin, such as NMVOC emissions from forests or greenhouse gas emissions from wild animals;
-- source categories that, according to the official guidelines, should not be included in the inventory total.
+- source categories that, according to the official guidelines, should not be included in the inventory total (such as memo items).

 You can check the input Excel file for emissions to see how the structure should be.
 The column structure cannot be modified but the number of rows can be modified as required.